 General thresholds to behold are 50 workers and/or 10.000 inhabitants.
-The Directive requirement applies to legal entities in the private sector with at least 50 workers.
+The EU Whistleblower Directive applies to legal entities in the private sector with at least 50 workers.
 In some sectors this threshold does not apply at all and internal channels are mandatory regardless of the workforce size.

 The internal reporting channel is required to be made available to entity’s workers.

-The Directive itself does not require the internal channel to be made available also to other persons (e. g. suppliers, subcontractors…) to report information on breaches.
+The EU Whistleblower Directive itself does not require the whistleblowing portal to be public also to other persons (e. g. suppliers, subcontractors…) to report information on breaches.
 However, the latter may at any time submit their reports through external reporting channels.
 The use of these is not conditioned upon the prior use of internal reporting channels.

 The identity of the reporting person may be disclosed only with this person’s explicit consent, or when such disclosure is necessary and proportionate under the Union or national law.

 The reporting channel is required to ensure the protection of the confidentiality of the identity of the reporting person and of any third party mentioned in the report and to prevent access thereto by non-authorised staff members.

 The identity of the reporting person may not be disclosed to anyone beyond the authorized staff without the explicit consent of this person, or when such disclosure is necessary and proportionate under the Union or national law.
 The reporting person needs to be informed of the latter prior to the disclosure unless such information would jeopardize the related investigations or judicial proceedings.
 The same duty of confidentiality also applies to any other information from which the identity of the reporting person may be directly or indirectly deduced.